There’s something special about Mexico city.

 I can help with that.

-Since my father moved back to the UK when I was 19, I’ve returned to the city three times as a tourist, and am currently spending four months travelling around Mexico where I’ll be visiting CDMX a few more times.
+I spent a lot of time in Mexico City during my teenage years as my dad lived there, and I’ve since returned to the city three times as a tourist, and am currently spending four months travelling around Mexico where I’ll be visiting CDMX a few more times.

 It’s certainly still got a hold of me.
 So read on, and let’s look into the best areas in Mexico City…